objcio/articles/2015-02-09-ios-camera-control.md

 ### Configuration

-Now that we have all the necessary objects in place, we should find the best configuration for what our needs.
+Now that we have all the necessary objects in place, we should find the best configuration for our needs.
 Again, there are two ways to accomplish this.
-The simplest – and the most recommended – is to use a session preset.
+The simplest — and the most recommended — is to use a session preset.

 ```
 session.sessionPreset = AVCaptureSessionPresetPhoto